-The Metallurgy Technology program offers a two-year Associate of Applied Science degree that prepares men and women for a variety of entry-level positions involving industrial materials.
-Students have access to state-of-the-art equipment and instrumentation, such as solid state ultrasonic digital readout and programmable systems.
+The Metallurgy Technology program offers a two-year Associate of Science Degree that prepares men and women for a variety of entry-level positions involving industrial materials.
+Students have access to state-ofthe-art equipment and instrumentation, such as solid state ultrasonic digital readout and programmable systems.

-A one-year certificate in Non-destructive Testing is offered with standards approved by the American Society of Non-destructive Testing (ASNT).
-Preparatory course work for taking QC-1 Inspection examination is included in this program.
+A one-year certificate in Nondestructive Testing is offered with standards approved by the American Society of Nondestructive

+Testing (ASNT).

-Students may choose to emphasize their work at LBCC in occupations involving the extraction, purification, treatment, fabrication, examination and testing of materials; the valuation of industrial processes; or quality control.
-Students completing prescribed courses may qualify for a certificate of completion according to the American Society of Non-destructive Testing standards.
+Students may choose to emphasize their work at LBCC in occupations involving the extraction, purification, treatment, fabrication, examination and testing of materials; the evaluation of industrial processes; or quality control.
+Students completing prescribed courses may qualify for a certificate of completion according to the American Society of Nondestructive Testing standards.
 In addition to ASNT, a student may take the Engineering Council for Professional Development (ECPD) examination to obtain the Engineering Technician Certificate.

-Students wanting to enter the Metallurgy Technology program should be aware of the variety of jobs available and the requirements necessary for the type of employment for which they intend to qualify.
+Students wanting to enter the Metallurgical Technology Program should be aware of the variety of jobs available and the requirements necessary for the type of employment for which they intend to qualify.
 Students may need preparatory classes in math, chemistry and English in order to complete the level of classes required for graduation.

-The job market for Metallurgy Technology graduates is excellent, especially for those willing to relocate.
+The job market for Metallurgical Technology graduates is excellent, especially for those willing to relocate.
 Past experience indicates that after hiring their first LBCC Metallurgy students, employers are seeking additional employees from the program.
 Recent metallurgy salaries range from \$15,000 to \$40,000 annually, with excellent benefits and educational opportunities.